johnsonandjohnson/Bodiless-JS/packages/bodiless-components/doc/Link.md

   <Link nodeKey="linkit">This is an editable Nodelink.</Link>
   ```

-One can also use the HOC version of this which can then be apply to other
+You can also use the HOC version of this which can then be apply to other
 components.
-But the underlining component must accept the same props as an `a`
+But the underlying component must accept the same props as an `a`
 tag.
 Simply pass the node key to the asBodilessLink function and then use the
 returned HOC